viktorglemne/hello-world/README.md

 Hi everyone!

 My name is Viktor and I am a student at Luleå University of Technology.
-I like to train and code.